-When a Community of Faith is disbanding, the disposition of all net assets (cash, and property) will be disbursed as follows with an understanding that the first 80% of assets be invested to yield on-going income for the long-term ministry of the United Church of Canada such as General Council, Regional Councils, Communities of Faith and/or United Church Outreach Ministries.
+When a Community of Faith is disbanding, the disposition of all net assets (cash, and property) will be disbursed as follows:

-- a) 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry. - b) 10% be remitted to the United Church of Canada Mission and Service Legacy Fund for the on-going support of the ministry of the United Church - c) 10% be remitted to the Eastern Ontario Outaouais Regional Council Transformation and Vision Fund. - d) 50% be remitted to the Eastern Ontario Outaouais Regional Council Mission and Ministry Legacy Fund which supports the Mission and Ministry of the Regional Council such as youth ministry, social justice endeavors, and mission support ministries like church camps, outreach ministries, chaplaincies etc. (see terms of Reference for Mission and Ministry Legacy Fund).
-On occasion, the Regional Council will entertain some or all of this amount being directed to geographically neighboring Communities of Faith for long-term investing or invested long-term with the Region for a specified purpose or ministry (see note below).
+- 1. 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry. - 2.
+10% be remitted to the United Church of Canada Mission and Service Legacy Fund for the ongoing support of the ministry of the United Church - 3.
+10% be remitted to the Eastern Ontario Outaouais Regional Council Vision and Transformation Fund. - 4.
+50% be remitted to the Eastern Ontario Outaouais Regional Council Mission and Ministry Legacy Fund which supports the Mission and Ministry of the Regional Council. - 5.
+On occasion, the Regional Council will entertain a proposal for some or all of this amount being directed to geographically neighboring Communities of Faith. - 6.
+Alternatively funds may be designated for long-term investing or invested long-term with the Region for a specified purpose or ministry.
+With the exception of the 10 percent for Indigenous